Biology

 Typically Offered: Annually

 Explores the cellular and molecular mechanisms through which normal cells transform into cancer cells.
 Topics include gene regulation, signal transduction, mutation and DNA repair, chromosome instability, cell division and death, metastasis, angiogenesis, cancer immunology, and the development of targeted cancer therapies.
 The multi-faceted nature of cancer provides a framework to integrate multiple areas of biology.
 Emphasizes presentation, discussion, and analysis of data from current research papers, allowing students to gain skills in critically evaluating and communicating scientific data.
-Molecular and cellular biology.
+Biology Major distribution area: Molecular and Cellular biology.

 Prerequisite: BIOL 161 and BIOL 230 or BIOL 232 or BIOL 241 or BIOL 261 or BIOL 262 or BIOL 266 or BIOL 267 or BIOL 269 or BIOL 361 or permission of instructor.